What Houston Methodist Teaches Us About AI in Healthcare Design

 Methodist's use of the term throughput deserves special attention because it reclaims the concept from its industrial roots.

-Their guiding principle: every minute a patient spends waiting is a minute they’re reminded they are part of a system that’s too busy for them.
+Every minute a patient spends waiting is a minute they're reminded they are part of a system that's too busy for them.

-By using technology to orchestrate flow—automating notifications, managing room status, and tracking encounters—Houston Methodist redefines efficiency as a function of empathy.
+By using technology to orchestrate flow — automating notifications, managing room status, and tracking encounters — Houston Methodist redefines efficiency as a function of empathy.

 For value-based care organizations, this is the bridge between operational performance and patient experience.
 Efficiency doesn't have to be dehumanizing.
 When done right, it's liberating.